craftfast/craft/README.md

 │   ├── components/          # Reusable components
 │   └── lib/                 # Utilities and configurations
 ├── public/                  # Static assets
-├── .github/                 # GitHub workflows and templates ├── CONTRIBUTING.md          # Contribution guidelines
 └── README.md               # This file
 ```

 ---

-## 🎯 Getting Started with craft.tech
+## 🎯 Getting Started with craft.fast

 ### 1. **Explore the Interface**

-Start by familiarizing yourself with the craft.tech interface.
+Start by familiarizing yourself with the craft.fast interface.
 The clean, modern design is built to enhance your coding experience.

 ### 2. **Create Your First Project**